Skip to main content

 The Logic of Property Taxes in Plymouth and Beyond

-1. The "Mill Rate" Mystery If you have lived in Connecticut for more than five minutes, you know that our property taxes are a frequent topic of conversation at the local diner.
+1. The "Mill Rate": I was at the local diner recently and overheard a heated debate about tax assessments, which made me realize it was time to bring some logic to the conversation.
+Mystery: If you have lived in Connecticut for more than five minutes, you know that our property taxes are a frequent topic of conversation at the local diner.
 Whether you are in Plymouth, Terryville, or the heart of Litchfield, understanding how your home is valued is the first step in logical homeownership.
 I often have clients ask me, "Rose, why is my tax bill so different from my neighbor's?"
 The answer usually lies in the "Mill Rate," which is just a fancy way of saying how much tax you pay for every $1,000 of your home’s assessed value.

 2. Assessment vs. Market Value Here is where the logic comes in.
 In Connecticut, your "Assessed Value" is generally 70% of the "Fair Market Value."
 Many people get worried when they see their assessment go up, thinking they can't afford to stay.
 But a rising assessment often means your equity—your actual wealth—is growing too.
 When I perform a Market Audit for a neighbor, I look at both.
 We look at what the town thinks your home is worth and what a buyer in today’s 2026 market is actually willing to pay.
 Sometimes, those two numbers are very far apart!